OnionIoT/Onion-Docs/Omega2/Projects/oled/qr-code-generator.md

 ![QR Code on OLED Exp](./img/oled-qr-code-photo.jpg)

-// TODO: add a blurb that it then be scanned and the encoded text will be read.
-If it's a website, most phones will automatically navigate there
+The resulting code can then be scanned to read the encoded text.
+If it's a URL that's encoded, most smartphone QR code readers will open the browser to this URL.
+Useful if you have a complicated URL!

 ### Overview